parauta what to see entrance of the village

 At his peak, Omar Ben Hafsun dominated the provinces of Malaga and Granada, as well as parts of Seville and Jaen.

-In 899, he converted to Christianity and took the name Samuel.
+He converted to Christianity in 899 (at the age of 50) and took the name Samuel.
 After his conversion, he lost the support of the Fatimids, who had assured him the protection of the coast.
 He died in 918.

 His sons took over and continued the fight for another 10 years.
 The eldest son Yafar took over (918-920), but was killed by his own army when he tried to make a pact with Abderraman III.